Renovating for the future

 Candiac renovated and upgraded its technology in order to better serve its patrons and prepare for the expected surge in population, but the library has experienced an unexpected benefit from offering a self-checkout option – faster payment of late and lost fees.

 When patrons log into the selfCheck, the quickConnect software automatically notifies them of any outstanding fines, even if those fines are not high enough to prevent borrowing materials.
-In the past staff would often avoid the uncomfortable task of requesting late fees until a customer’s account required it.
-Now, the selfCheck does the reminding, customers pay quickly, and the staff can focus on providing the best customer experience possible, no nagging required.
+In the past staff would often avoid the uncomfortable task of requesting late fees until a patron’s account required it.
+Now, the selfCheck does the reminding, the patrons pay quickly, and the staff can focus on providing the best customer experience possible, no nagging required.

 Step by step, they’ll be ready

 The Candiac Library has big plans for the future.
 They will be expanding their programs and activities now that their new space is complete, and they’ll be promoting those new programs through the selfCheck kiosks’ digital displays.
 They’re contemplating partnering with a nearby library to purchase inventory tools that will allow the staff to get their bilingual collection back on the shelves correctly and quickly, and there are plans in the works to decorate the return area in the hallway.

 Candiac has adopted a step-by-step approach to moving to a self-service model, and it’s working well for them.
 They’ve been preparing ahead of time to make sure the building is ready, and staff has time to engage in quality interactions with patrons.
 No doubt, when Candiac Square is completed, the Candiac library will be ready to engage and connect with its newest members, no matter how many there may be.